Baby Badger Network Overview

-The Baby Badger Network (BBN) is a collaboration between Wisconsin healthcare providers to increase access to genomic testing for critically ill infants in Wisconsin NICUs.
-The information on this page is intended for BBN Participants, but others may find it useful.
+The Baby Badger Network (BBN) is a collaborative effort between genetics and non-genetics healthcare providers to increase access to genomic testing for critically ill infants in Wisconsin NICUs.

 Principal Investigators

-- Jessica Scott Schwoerer, MD │ Medical College of Wisconsin │ Pediatrics
+- Jessica Scott Schwoerer, MD │ Medical College of Wisconsin │ Children’s Wisconsin

 - Krishna Acharya, MD

-Medical College of Wisconsin │ Neonatology - Donald Basel, MD
+Medical College of Wisconsin │ Neonatology - Ryan McAdams, MD

 Genetics Collaborators in the BBN